Bayesian Optimization for QAOA: Bayesian optimization

 \subsection{Hyperparameters}

 We are now only left with the task of picking the best hyperparameters $\sigma, \ell$ for the Mat\'ern kernel.
-This is typically done by considering the marginal likelihood~\cite{Rasmussen2005}
+This is typically done by considering the marginal likelihood~\cite{Rasmussen2005} (and Appendix~\ref{sec_details_BO_1})

 where the prior $p(\boldsymbol{f} | \bTheta)$ and the likelihood $p(\boldsymbol{y} | \boldsymbol{f}, \bTheta)$ are Gaussian and the marginalization is done over the function values $\boldsymbol{f}$.
-Given the Gaussian nature of the likelihood and the prior, a closed form of the log marginal likelihood can be obtained (for more details see~\cite{Rasmussen2005}):
+Given the Gaussian nature of the likelihood and the prior, a closed form of the log marginal likelihood can be obtained (for the standard derivation of this formula see for example~\cite{Rasmussen2005}):

 where $N$ is the number of observations in the design matrix $\bTheta$.
 In Eq.~\eqref{eqn_log_marginal_likelihood}, the first term specifies how well the process fits the data, the second term instead acts as a regularization factor on the elements of the kernel matrix.
 When fitting the Gaussian process to a new set of points, the best hyperparameters $(\tilde{\sigma}^{2}, \tilde{\ell})$ can be found by maximizing the log marginal likelihood in Eq.~\eqref{eqn_log_marginal_likelihood}.
-For the optimization of $\log p(\boldsymbol{y} | \bTheta) $, we use the quasi-Newton method \texttt{L-BFGS}~\cite{Liu1989} with multiple restarting points which proved to be efficient on the flat landscape of the likelihood (see Appendix~\ref{sec_details_BO} for details).
+For the optimization of $\log p(\boldsymbol{y} | \bTheta) $, we use the quasi-Newton method \texttt{L-BFGS}~\cite{Liu1989} with multiple restarting points which proved to be efficient on the flat landscape of the likelihood (see Appendix~\ref{sec_details_BO_2} for details).